 MINISTRY LEADERS, FAMILIES, MEMBERS & VOLUNTEERS

-The Marriage Revival Challenge will run January 25-February 14 with daily emailed challenges and three webinars with guest speakers.
+An all-new Marriage Revival Challenge 2.0 will run August 1-21 with daily emailed challenges and three Zoom-hosted couple check-in sessions.

 Here's what to expect:

 - A couple's challenge activity

 All delivered daily to your inbox, Facebook, Instagram and Twitter at 6 am!